Royal Corps of Naval Constructors: History

 The Royal Corps had a flirtation with airship design between 1915 and 1922 but this was overshadowed by the conversion of ships to operate aircraft and the design and construction of the first purpose built ship to carry aircraft, HMS Hermes.
 The success of these ships, together with that of submarines and escorts designed by the Royal Corps, played a large part in establishing British naval supremacy.

 The Second World War saw a similar expansion of the shipbuilding effort and the evacuation to Bath of the Director of Naval Construction.
 Many members of the Royal Corps served in uniform in the ranks up to the level of Constructor Rear-Admiral.

 In the post-war period the major features have been the very considerable achievement in designing and maintaining a fleet of nuclear-powered submarines and the changing nature of the Royal Corps itself.

 Recognising the increasing impact of a vessel’s equipment on its hull and structure, the Royal Corps combined with the professional Electrical and Mechanical Engineers of the Royal Naval Engineering Service (RNES) in 1977.
-Whereas the RCNC wore a grey stripe between the gold stripes when in uniform, the RNES had a dark green stripe.
-After amalgamation, all officers of the now larger RCNC adopted the grey stripe.
 Further amalgamation with specialist weapons designers was also enacted.
-In the last decade this more diverse corps has been instrumental in the design and manufacture of the very latest iconic warships such as the Type 45 class air warfare destroyer, Astute-class submarines and Queen Elizabeth-class aircraft carriers; all of which contain highly complex and powerful engineering systems.
+In the last decade this more diverse corps has been instrumental in the design and manufacture of the very latest warships such as the Type 45 destroyer, Astute-class submarines and Queen Elizabeth-class aircraft carriers; all of which contain highly complex engineering systems.

-The Royal Corps currently numbers nearly 100 naval architects, marine, electrical and weapon engineers and, in keeping with its original aims, continues to provide highly professional engineers for the design, building and maintenance of vessels of the Royal Navy.
-Indeed, the skills of the naval constructor have been keenly sought by UK warship building and the global marine industry giving the Corps a unique and effective professional network.
+The Royal Corps currently numbers nearly 100 naval architects, marine, electrical and weapon engineers and, in keeping with its original aims, continues to provide professional engineers for the design, building and maintenance of vessels of the Royal Navy.

 Six naval constructors gave their lives in the course of duty; Arthur K Stephens, Assistant Constructor 2c, who was lost 31 May 1916 aboard HMS Queen Mary which was sunk at the Battle of Jutland (listed as ‘Admiralty Civilian’).
 F. Bailey and A.A.F.
 Hill were lost in the HMS Thetis disaster of June 1939.
 H.H.Palmer was lost at sea on the SS Aguila whilst on route to Gibraltar for Dockyard duties in August 1941, Also during World War Two F. Bryant was killed in the bombing of Bath in 1942 and R. King was killed in Mombasa.